virtuability/aws-lz/core/README.md

 The utility script /usr/bin/build-client.sh in the NAT VM can create the OpenVPN client configuration as an OVPN file.

-Simply login to the NAT instance via SSH and run the script as root with an arbitrary client name, e.g. "client1", as parameter:
+Simply login to the NAT instance via SSH and run the script as the `root` user and provide a client name, e.g. "client1", as parameter:

 ```
 /usr/bin/build-client.sh client1
 ```